-At the end of the 2021-2022 fiscal year, the District had \$273.9 million in General Obligation Bonds outstanding, including premium on bonds.
+At the end of the 2022-2023 fiscal year, the District had \$267.5 million in General Obligation Bonds outstanding, including premium on bonds.
 These bonds are repaid semi-annually, utilizing Debt Service Funds, in accordance with the debt service schedules.

-In addition to the General Obligation Bonds, the District is obligated to employees of the District for vacation, and load banking.
+In addition to the General Obligation Bonds, leases, and subscription-based IT arrangements, the District is obligated to employees of the District for vacation, and load banking.